jakearchibald/jakearchibald.com/static-build/posts/2024/07/video-with-transparency/index.md

 This solution isn't ideal, and definitely isn't the most efficient, but it's the best we've got when it comes to native support:

+TODO demo

+This is 1.1 MB in Chrome & Firefox via VP9, and 3.4 MB in Safari via HEVC.
+Even then, the VP9 is double the size of the AVIF, which shows the generational gap between the codecs.

 ```html
 <video playsinline muted autoplay loop>
   <source type="video/quicktime; codecs=hvc1.1.6.H120.b0" src="video.mov" />